sivagms/acrdocs/container-registry-authentication.md

 You can authenticate with your container registry using the [docker login](https://docs.docker.com/engine/reference/commandline/login/) command and your registry credentials.
-The following example shows how to pass the service principal credentials (tenant Id and password), which is recommended:
+The following example shows how to pass the service principal credentials (app Id and password), which is recommended:

 ```
 docker login myregistry-exp.azurecr.io -u xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -p myPassword
 ```

-Once logged in, Docker caches the credentials, so you don't need to remember the tenant Id.
+Once logged in, Docker caches the credentials, so you don't need to remember the Id.

->[AZURE.TIP] If you want, you can regenerate the password of the service principal by running the **az ad sp reset-credentials** command.